…By Jonas E. Alexis and E. Michael Jones

-Jonas E. Alexis: I was reading a number of articles the other day on the rape crisis in India and it was quite interesting to observe that no serious journalist has really gotten to the heart of the matter.
+Jonas E. Alexis: After reading a number of articles on the rape crisis in India, it was quite interesting to observe that no serious journalist really got to the heart of the matter.
 “One explanation for the ongoing rape problem,” the Daily Beast said last March, “is the skewed sex ratio.”

 Other ridiculous and worthless explanations have been propounded by the Guardian and other news outlets.
-The Washington Post and other organs of the New World Order obviously recognize that there is a problem, but they could never address its fundamental cause because they seem to perceive that providing serious answers would lead readers to disturbing conclusions.
+The Washington Post and other organs of the New World Order obviously recognize that there was a problem, but they could never address its fundamental cause because they seemed to perceive that providing serious answers would lead readers to disturbing or uncomfortable conclusions.

 I was surprised to learn that the Vagina Monologues has been performed even at a male prison!
 This is certainly an epidemic issue which needs to be discussed in a rational and historical fashion because it has moral and intellectual consequences for the entire world.
 Unpack this complex puzzle for us here.